Common 1960-69 Corvair Issues: Transmission Modulator and Engine Overheating

 To check the TV:

-5. Disconnect throttle rod from crossshaft and modulator hose from Balance Tube.
+- Disconnect the throttle rod from the cross-shaft, and the modulator hose from the Balance Tube.

-6. Slowly pull rod toward the rear of car.
+- Slowly pull the rod toward the rear of car.
 Pressure should be 40 psi to the detent position, and 52-54 psi through Detent position.
 If lower than 52 psi, low pressure is causing it to shift early, if more than 54 psi, excessive pressure causes it to shift later.

-8. To adjust the TV pressure, remove tranny oil pan.
-Using an allen wrench, hold the Throttle Valve plunger as you turn the jam nut CCW 1 full turn to raise TV pressure 3 psi.
+- To adjust the TV pressure, remove tranny oil pan.
+Using an Allen wrench, hold the Throttle Valve plunger as you turn the jam nut CCW 1 full turn to raise TV pressure 3 psi.
 One full turn CW will lower it 3 psi.
 To change only 1 psi, move to the flat area of jam.

 If the TV seems okay, you may have a defective governor.